Engee documentation

 Conclusion

-Representing a term as an array of numbers comes in handy in protocol analysis and cryptography.
+Representing a term as an array of numbers is useful in protocol analysis and cryptography tasks.

-The use of such blocks allows to hide unnecessary levels of technical work with strings from the profile specialist and concentrate on demonstration of the modelled process or algorithm.
+Using such blocks allows you to hide unnecessary levels of technical work with strings from the relevant specialist and focus on demonstrating the simulated process or algorithm.

 Blocks used in example